THE GOLF CLUB AT LANSDOWNE

 the course.
 "Although 13 looks downhill, it actually plays the exact yardage,"

-said PGA Head Golf Professional Aaron Palen.
-"The course is a lot of local
+said former PGA Head Golf Professional and recently deceased Aaron Palen.
+"The course is a lot of local knowledge."

 With redesign work done in 2004, the 14th is a wonderful, downhill, dogleg